rinocloud/rinobot-docs/README.md

 #### Packages (recommended)

-If you want to use the automatic data processing packages you will need to install the Anaconda python distribution:
+If you want to use the automatic data processing packages you will need to install the Anaconda python distribution.
+Install the distribution for python3.5.

 > [Anaconda python downloads](https://www.continuum.io/downloads)